couchbase/build/scripts/release/escrow/templates/README.md

 The host machine should have at least two CPU cores (more preferred) and 8 GB of RAM.

-It is not necessary that the host machine be connected to the internet;
-the escrow distribution is self-contained.
+The escrow distribution is self contained and should not even need access to the internet, with two exceptions:

+* Couchbase Analytics code is written in Java and built with Maven, and Maven needs to download a number of dependencies from Maven Central.
+* V8's build scripts are
+  extremely idiosyncratic and depend heavily on binaries downloaded directly from Google.
+This unfortunately means if Google decides to remove those binaries in future, that portion of the build will not succeed.

 ## Build Instructions

-The escrow distribution contains a top-level directory named `couchbase-server-5.1.0`. cd into this directory, and then run
+The escrow distribution contains a top-level directory named `couchbase-server-@@VERSION@@`. cd into this directory, and then run

     ./build-couchbase-server-from-escrow.sh <platform>

 where <platform> is one of the following exact strings:

-* centos-65
-* centos-70
-* debian-8
-* debian-9
-* suse-11
-* ubuntu-1404
-* ubuntu-1604
+    @@PLATFORMS@@

 That is all.
 The build will take roughly 30 minutes depending on the speed of the machine.

-Once the build is complete, the requested installer will be located in the `couchbase-server-5.1.0` directory.
+Once the build is complete, the requested installer will be located in the `couchbase-server-@@VERSION@@` directory.
 The name of the installer binary various from Linux flavor to flavor.
 For example, the Centos 6 binary is
 named:

-    couchbase-server-enterprise-5.1.0-centos6.x86_64.rpm
+    couchbase-server-enterprise-@@VERSION@@-centos6.x86_64.rpm

 There will also be a corresponding debug-symbols package.
 This package occasionally made available by Couchbase Support when debugging specific